dgraph-io/dgraph/wiki/content/deploy/index.md

 ## TLS configuration

+{{% notice "note" %}}
+This section refers to the `dgraph cert` command which will be part of a future release.
+For TLS configuration for the current release, see the previous [TLS configuration documentation](https://docs.dgraph.io/v1.0.7/deploy/#tls-configuration).
+{{% /notice %}}

 Connections between client and server can be secured with TLS.
 Password protected private keys are **not supported**.

 {{% notice "tip" %}}If you're generating encrypted private keys with `openssl`, be sure to specify encryption algorithm explicitly (like `-aes256`).
 This will force `openssl` to include `DEK-Info` header in private key, which is required to decrypt the key by Dgraph.
 When default encryption is used, `openssl` doesn't write that header and key can't be decrypted.{{% /notice %}}